bytefloater/autopkg-runner/README.md

 ## Features

 - **Environment Check**
-  Confirms AutoPkg binary and recipe list exist before running.
+  Confirms AutoPkg binary and recipe list exist and there are no mounting conflicts before running.
 - **Trust Verification**
   Verifies each recipe’s trust info; auto‑updates recipes that fail.
 - **SMB‑Hosted Munki Support**